 THE RIGHT LOGIC

-The goal is not to predict a perfect day down to the minute, but to reduce wrong decisions and increase the odds of making better use of Terceira based on the island’s real conditions.
+The goal is not to guess a perfect day minute by minute, but to reduce bad decisions and increase the chances of making better use of Terceira based on the island’s real conditions.

 MOBILITY • FLEXIBILITY • A BETTER DAY

-On Terceira, a car can also make a big difference
+On Terceira, having a car can also make a big difference

-Understanding where the weather is better only becomes truly useful if you are free to switch macro-area.
+Knowing where the weather may be better is only truly useful if you have the freedom to change areas.
 That is why, in many cases, having a car remains one of the keys to making better use of the island.

 Combine it with other useful guides